metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/01-tools-and-software.md

 ---
-title: "1: Tools and Software"
+title: "Tools and Software Reference"
-description: "Checklist of essential platform tools and software to be installed and configured for marketing operations."
+description: "Reference: Checklist of essential platform tools and software to be installed and configured for marketing operations.
+Use this during initial setup to ensure all required platforms are installed."
-tags: ["systems", "reference", "active"]
+tags: ["systems", "reference", "checklist"]
 last_updated: "2025-12-18"
 ---

-# Tools and Software
+# Tools and Software Reference

 ## Checklist